-Yet, the IRS has been placed in charge of administrative of the FBAR form, including FBAR penalties.
-We suppose it is because no other federal agency wanted the job, and because the Treasury Department knew that the IRS has collection and enforcement structures in place.
+Yet, the IRS has been placed in charge of administrating the FBAR form, including FBAR penalties.
+We suppose it is because no other federal agency wanted the job and because the Treasury Department knew that the IRS has collection and enforcement structures in place.

-Once everything is ready and we make our submission to the IRS (which could take over a month to create, depending on your facts and circumstances, and the ease of assembling the affidavit and the supporting documents), then we must patiently await the IRS to assign someone to the case and then contact our office.
+Once everything is ready, your attorney will help you make your submission to the IRS.
+This could take over a month to create, depending on your facts and circumstances and the ease of assembling the affidavit and the supporting documents.
+Next, the IRS must assign someone to the case and contact your attorney’s office.
 This could take months.

-As with any other case, if you haven’t heard from our office, this means that there has been no activity or development.
-Conversely, once we hear or receive anything, we will contact you immediately.
-Cooperation and communication is key, and the goal is always to help you with peace of mind, and the lowest costs possible.
+As with any other case, if you haven’t heard from your international tax attorney’s office, there has been no activity or development.
+Conversely, once your lawyer hears or receives anything, they will contact you immediately.
+At this point, you can move the case forward and ensure there are no penalties that may put you at risk of litigation.